Meet the cast of Worzel Gummidge

 Who’s Earthy Mangold?
 Within the books, Earthy Mangold is Worzel’s spouse and can possible be his love curiosity within the upcoming adaptation.
 The character didn’t seem within the 70s sequence.

 What else has Francesca Mills been in?
-Most just lately seen as Cherry Dorrington in interval drama Harlots, Francesca’s different credit embrace Zoolander 2 and Star Wars: The Power Awakens.
+Most just lately seen as Cherry Dorrington in interval drama Harlots, Francesca’s different credit embody Zoolander 2 and Star Wars: The Drive Awakens.

 Colin Michael Carmichael performs Soggy Boggart